 5. Disregard for Negative Consequences

-The net result from narcotic drug abuse creates an ever-worsening state of chemical imbalance in the brain.
+The net result of narcotic drug abuse creates an ever-worsening state of chemical imbalance in the brain.
 In effect, these imbalances “rewire” the brain and alter its overall physical structure.

 6. Impaired Central Nervous System Functions

-The endorphin level increases brought on by narcotic drug abuse inevitably start to interfere with the body’s central nervous system (CNS) functions.
-Since narcotics have an overall slowing effect on bodily processes, elevated levels of endorphins slow central nervous system functions each time a person ingests the drug.
+The changes in neurotransmitters brought on by narcotic drug abuse inevitably start to interfere with the body’s central nervous system (CNS) functions.
+Since narcotics have an overall slowing effect on bodily processes, elevated levels of certain neurotransmitters slow central nervous system functions each time a person ingests the drug.

 Over time, narcotics have a cumulative effect on CNS functions and soon start to affect major systems throughout the body.
 Systems most affected by narcotic drug abuse include: